rogeriofbrito/litmus-playground/kind/README.md

-# litmus-playground
+# litmus-playground with Kind

-## Running kind
+## Running Kind

-1. Create a new kind cluster if it doesn't exists
+1. Create a new Kind cluster if it doesn't exists

 ```bash
 kind create cluster --config kind-config.yaml